usnistgov/vulntology/specification/entities/privilege-level.md

 Data elements:
 - namespace: (required) The specific grouping of unique identifiers.
-- value: (required) A unique namespace-qualified identifier for each privilege level.
+- value: (required) A unique identifier for each privilege level.

 Example:
 ```